isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **<u>Transition Aide</u>**

-As a transition aide, you will be assisting school personnel in supporting students with Special Educational Needs (SEN) to learn social and behavioural skills to navigate challenging transition periods.
+As a transition aide, you will be assisting school personnel in supporting students with Special Educational Needs (SEN) to learn social and behavioural skills to navigate challenging transition periods.&nbsp;
-Roles could include:
+Roles could include:&nbsp;
 • Going through a visual schedule of activities with two or three students at the start of the school day to help them cope with changes in routine.
 • Providing friendly reminders in class for students to practice emotional regulation strategies such as asking to take a break when upset.
 • Supporting the building and facilitating of interactions and friendships between students and their peers.
 • Assisting students at strategic points in the school day (e.g. morning assembly, transitions between periods).
 • Monitoring their progress together with the school’s Case Management Team

-Period of Engagement
+Period of Engagement&nbsp;

 *   Q3 2021 to Q3 2022 (An estimated period of 3 to 6 months; with an estimated duration of 6 hours during the school day)
-*   Immediate Start upon confirmation
+*   Immediate Start upon confirmation&nbsp;

 Closing Date

 31-Aug-22

-To apply, please reach out to SEND with your details via FormSG ([https://form.gov.sg/#!/60583276578da100122c9019](https://form.gov.sg/#!/60583276578da100122c9019))
+To apply, please reach out to SEND with your details via FormSG ([https://form.gov.sg/#!/60583276578da100122c9019](https://form.gov.sg/#!/60583276578da100122c9019))&nbsp;

 -----